 Carbon dioxide is produced by the birds as well as by a house's heating system.
-High carbon dioxide concentrations can lead to lethargic chicks and reduced weight gain.
+High carbon dioxide concentrations can lead to lethargic poults and reduced performance.
 Figure 1 illustrates the approximate minimum ventilation rate (cfm per 1,000 birds) required to maintain a carbon dioxide concentration below 5,000 ppm.
-The green line is the minimum ventilation rate if we assume the only source of carbon dioxide is the birds.
-The red line assumes the house has an unvented heating system and the combustion gases from the brooders/heaters are being added to air, thereby requiring higher minimum ventilation rates to control carbon dioxide.
-As you can see, the carbon dioxide produced by the heating system typically doubles the minimum ventilation required for the first few weeks.
-The chart is based on the assumption that after the fourth week, the amount of heat run time is minimal so additional ventilation to get rid of carbon dioxide produced by the heating system is unnecessary.
+The graph assumes the only source of carbon dioxide is the birds, which typically is not the case with younger birds.
+When propane/natural gas is burned it adds a significant amount of carbon dioxide to the environment.